Nuts and Seeds

 Room Temperature Safety

-The 2-hour rule applies: Do not leave perishable foods, including nuts that have been exposed to moisture or other contaminants, at room temperature for more than 2 hours.
-If the temperature is above 90°F (32°C), the limit is 1 hour.
+2-hour rule: Do not leave perishable foods, including nuts, at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), the limit is 1 hour.

 Expert Tips